We’re Changing Things Up!

 However, we also realize that not everyone comes forward to share; some come forward frequently to share; and some share a little too much information.
 Also, we hear occasional announcements or partisan political expressions for which this ritual is not really intended.
 Planning the timing of the whole service is also difficult since we don’t have any idea how many people will come forward on any Sunday.

-For many years, we have accepted these challenges, but as the Fellowship has grown and the Joys and Sorrows time becomes longer, the Worship Arts Committee has reflected and debated on a variety of new approaches.
+For many years, we have accepted these challenges, but as the Fellowship has grown and the Joys and Sorrows time becomes longer, the Worship Arts & Celebration Team has reflected and debated on a variety of new approaches.
 We’ve developed a new procedure similar to what many other UU congregations use.
 We hope this will meet our community and connection goals, continue to give people a chance to share what’s going on in their lives, and perhaps encourage wider participation.

 Here’s the Plan